autometrics-dev/quickmetrics/README.md

 - `FP_PROMETHEUS_PORT` - The port that Prometheus runs on
 - `FP_PUSH_GATEWAY_PORT` - The port that the aggregation gateway runs on
+- `FP_GRAFANA_PORT` - The port that Grafana runs on
 - `FP_API_PORT` - The port that the api proxy to the aggregation gateway port runs on

-To configure the scrape interval, modify the `prometheus/prometheus.yml` file
+To configure the Prometheus scrape interval, modify the `prometheus/prometheus.yml` file

+To load the Grafana Autometrics dashboards, go to Grafana, and import the JSON files located in this repo under `./grafana/dashboards`.

+(In a future version, we will try to autoload these dashboards.)

 ## Test it out